-- Include costs which relate to efficiently carrying out the activities and producing the results which are set forth in the proposal.
-Other associated costs should be funded from other sources. - The budget should be realistic.
+• Include costs which relate to efficiently carrying out the activities and producing the results which are set forth in the proposal.
+Other associated costs should be funded from other sources.

+- The budget should be realistic.
 Find out what planned activities will actually cost, and do not assume that would cost less. - The budget should include all costs associated with managing and administering the activity or results, particularly include the cost of monitoring and evaluation. - The budget could include "Support Costs": those indirect costs that are incurred to operate the Partner as a whole or a segment thereof and that cannot be easily connected or traced to implementation of the Work, i.e., operating expenses, over-head costs and general costs connected to the normal functioning of an organization/business, such as cost for support staff, office space and equipment that are not Direct Costs. - "Support Cost Rate" means the flat rate at which the Partner will be reimbursed by UN Women for its Support Costs, as set forth in the Partner Project Document and not exceeding a rate of 4% or the rate set forth in the Donor Specific Conditions, if that is lower.
 The flat rate is calculated on the eligible Direct Costs. - The budget line items are general categories intended to assist in thinking through where money will be spent.
 If a planned expenditure does not appear to fit in any of the standard line item categories, list the item under other costs, and state what the money is to be used for. - The figures contained in the Budget Sheet should agree with those on the proposal header and text.

-Result 1 (e.g. 1 roject output 5.2) hepeat this table for each r court.

-Expenditure Category 1.
+Result 1 (e.g. Output 1.2) Repeat this table for each result.
+Year 2, Year 1, [Local Total, [local USŚ Expenditure Category [Local % Total currency] currency] currency] 1.
 Personnel 2.
 Equipment / Materials 3.
-Training / Seminars / Travel Workshops Year 1, [Local currency] Year 2, [Local currency] Total, [local currency] US\$ % Total

-1. Personnel

-2. Equipment / Materials

-3. Training / Seminars / Travel Workshops

-4. Contracts

-5. Other costs 4

-6. Incidentals

-7. Other support requested
+Training / Seminars / Travel Workshops 4.
+Contracts 5.
+Other costs 6.
+Incidentals 7.
+Other support requested 8.
+Support Cost (not to exceed 4% or the relevant donor %) Total Cost for Output 1.2